kg73/NgrokExtensions/README.md

 To contribute, fork this repo to your own GitHub account.
 Then, create a branch on your own fork and perform the work.
 Push it up to your fork and then submit a Pull Request to this repo.
 This is called [GitHub Flow](https://guides.github.com/introduction/flow/).

+## Remaining Work

+* Add IWebHostBuilder
+* Add ability to inject IConfiguration into the pipeline
+* Changeup unit tests
+* Come up with strategy to share code back to parent project
+	* Split out process management parts to it's own netstandard2.0 library
+	* Retain visual studio extension parts in a separate project targeted to netframework541
+	* Contain all my changes for asp.net core it's own library.
+This library should contain just IWebHostBuilder, IAppBuilder, etc extension methods

 ## Change Log